zhupan007/Detection_3D/README.md

 # on going process
+- considering aug both proposal and targets in match_targets_to_proposals in roi_heads/box_head_3d/loss.py
 - \_C.MODEL.ROI_HEADS.BATCH_SIZE_PER_IMAGE
 - sparseconvnet/tools_3d_2d.py when not dense, 0 used, if this is ok?
 - subsample not understand: